caiiiycuk/js-dos/README.md

 Bootstrap
 =========

-The fastest way to start with js-dos 6.22 is too use our bootstrap projec.
+The fastest way to start with js-dos 6.22 is to use our bootstrap project.
 You can create simple web page that runs digger in browser with this commands:
 ```
 npx create-dosbox digger